 - 1/2 part yogurt or another thickener (1/2 cup)

 Fruit or Vegetable Options for Making Smoothies

-But frozen fruit, especially big fruits like strawberries, can be tough to puree in a regular blender.
-If you don't have a high-speed blender, such as a Vitamix or Blendtec (compare prices), you might want to make your smoothies with fresh fruits and vegetables.
+Frozen fruit and vegetables are great for smoothies.
+They give the smoothies a frosty, milkshake-like texture that is pleasing to the kids and adults.
+Frozen fruit, especially big fruits like strawberries, can be tough to puree in a regular blender.
+If you don't have a high-speed blender, such as a Vitamix or Blendtec, you might want to make your smoothies with fresh fruits and vegetables.
 You can add ice to make the smoothie frosty, but be aware that these smoothies tend to be a bit more watery.

 Another alternative is just to make your smoothies in a food processor.
 Most food processors can crush the frozen fruit as well as a smoothie blender, it's just not as easy to pour the smoothie out of a food processor.

 What types of fruit can you add to your smoothies?
 Anything you can imagine!
 Strawberries, blueberries, carrots, cucumber, apples, ginger, raspberries, peaches, grapes, bananas (or strawberries with bananas), oranges...you're only limited to your imagination.
 If you can't buy the fruit already frozen, simply wash it and cut it into pieces, then place it on a baking sheet that has been lined with waxed paper.
 Freeze for 30 minutes, then transfer to a freezer-safe storage bag.
 Your frozen fruit will be ready to use whenever you like.

 The Liquid Component